ramungen/OpenGL-rendering-framework/README.md

 2.a renderer

-3.OpenGl abstractions such as VBO, VAO, shader, and OpenGLObject classes
+3.OpenGl abstractions such as VBO, VAO, shader, Texture and OpenGLObject classes

 The framework also simulates realistic lighting.